sonnk1108/Text2Video/readme.md

 pip install edge-tts nest_asyncio pydub librosa soundfile lipsync

 3️⃣ Install FFmpeg (If Not Installed)
 FFmpeg is required for processing audio/video.
-Install it:

 4️⃣ Download Pretrained Wav2Lip Model
 Download the Wav2Lip GAN model weights and place it in the project folder